japanoise/scripts-dotfiles/README.md

 ### .zshrc
 Imitates oh-my-zsh with custom theme, but with less bloat.
 Nice fancy prompt with git.

+Master branch's prompt is rkj-repos from oh-my-zsh with some customization.
+If you'd like a more minimal prompt that will also fit on tiny terminals, checkout the carnival branch with `git checkout carnival`.

 Loads from .zshrc-local for machine specific commands.

 ## The scripts